 Using a custom island display for your trade show exhibition is a savvy marketing tactic.
-Making sure that environment appeals to your attendees’ five senses is the next step if you want to increase foot traffic to your exhibit and acquire more business as a result.
+Making sure that environment appeals to your attendees’ five senses is the next step if you want to increase foot traffic to your custom trade show exhibit and acquire more business as a result.

-Here are a few tactics you can use in your next custom island design efforts to appeal to each of your prospects’ five senses.
+Here are a few tactics you can use in your next trade show island design efforts to appeal to each of your prospects’ five senses.

 Using the Five Senses to Entice Prospects to Your Trade Show Exhibit